-What do African Pygmy Hedgehogs need in their cage?
-African Pygmy Hedgehogs need heating like a heat mat or heat lamp, suitable bedding, housing, a running wheel for exercise, a feeding bowl, a water bowl or dispenser, a toy like a ball with bells, with an optional litter tray for them to use.
+What do hedgehogs need in their cage?
+Hedgehogs need heating like a heat mat or heat lamp, suitable bedding, housing, a running wheel for exercise, a feeding bowl, a water bowl or dispenser, a toy like a ball with bells, with an optional litter tray for them to use.
 Some owners include fabric tunnels for crawling.

 Cages need a good reliable source of heat for the colder months of the year.
 Pygmy hedgehogs originate from warmer climates and when kept as pets they have not evolved to deal with the colder temperatures experienced in many western countries.
 If they become too cold they can go into hibernation which can prove fatal.